California Department of Education

 Dear Parent or Guardian:

 The Pleasant Valley School District participates in the National School Lunch Program and/or School Breakfast Program by offering nutritious meals every school day.
 All PVSD students will receive nutritious meals free of charge every school day.
 The meal programs we participate in are supported by federal and state reimbursements.
 You or your children do not have to be U.S. citizens to qualify for free meals.

 APPLYING FOR BENEFITS

 An application for free or reduced-price meals cannot be reviewed unless all required fields are completed.
 A household may apply at any time during the school year.
 If you are not eligible now, but your household income decreases, household size increases, or a household member becomes eligible for CalFresh, California Work Opportunity and Responsibility to Kids (CalWORKs), or Food Distribution Program on Indian Reservations (FDPIR) benefits, you may submit an application at that time.

 An application is not required if the household receives a notification letter indicating all children are automatically certified for free meals.
-If you did not receive a letter, please complete an application.
+If you did not receive a letter, please complete a School Benefit Form.

 School officials may verify the information on the application at any time during the school year.
 You may be asked to submit information to validate your income or current eligibility for CalFresh, CalWORKs, or FDPIR benefits.

-Households that receive Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) benefits, may be eligible for free or reduced-price meals by completing an application.
+Households that receive Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) benefits, may be eligible for additional benefits by completing a form.

 HOMELESS, MIGRANT, RUNAWAY, AND HEAD START